ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-15-aws-timestream-documentdb.md

 DocumentDB is full managed, HA with replication across 3 AZ that grows in increments of 10GB and scales automatically.
 Like Aurora there is a primary node and replica nodes.

 ## Pricing
-- On-demand instances (per second with a minimium of 10 minutes)
+- On-demand instances (per second with a minimum of 10 minutes)
 - Database I/O
 - Database Storage
 - Backup Storage